Skip to main content

 Also for: Playstation 5, Xbox Series

-The overarching story isn't bad, but it progresses very sporadically.
-After a major mishap in the opening chapter, the two ancient elven gods Elger'nan and Ghilan'nain escape their eternal prison behind the Veil (a barrier between reality and the dream realm called the Fade).
-Now they wage war on all of Thedas, enslaving people and unleashing a new blight, including two new archdemons.
+The overarching plot itself isn’t terrible, but it unfolds in a frustratingly uneven fashion.
+After a major mishap early on, the ancient elven gods Elgar’nan and Ghilan’nain escape their prison behind the Veil—the barrier separating reality from the Fade.
+They proceed to wage war on Thedas, enslaving populations and unleashing a new Blight complete with two fresh Archdemons.
+It’s solid Dragon Age material, on paper.

-"This place is usually bustling with activity this time of day!"
+“This place is usually bustling at this hour.”

 “Something’s happened.”